List of non-video game media featuring Mario: Events

 In 2014 the Christian Science Monitor advised parents that Mario Day was an opportunity to bond with their children, and listed Mario Day-themed events parents could take their children to, to encourage that bonding.
 In 2016, Nintendo created a video about the event, where Mario caused chaos in their American offices; and "brought some joy to the monotonous workday in the ways only Mario could."
 Chad Concelmo of Destructoid appears in the video.

 In March 2013, Nintendo began the Year of Luigi.
 This included a year of Luigi-themed games like Dr. Luigi, Mario & Luigi Dream Team and New Super Luigi U. A Luigi's Mansion statue was released on Club Nintendo.
 On March 19, 2014, the Year of Luigi ended.

 In September 2020, Nintendo started the Super Mario Bros.
 35th Anniversary event, which lasted from September 3, 2020 to March 31, 2021.
 This event began with a Nintendo Direct which announced many games, as well as covering already released Mario themed merchandise, clothing and in game events.

 Theme parks

-Super Nintendo World is a themed area within Universal Studios Japan and Universal Studios Hollywood, is under construction for Universal's Epic Universe, and in development for Universal Studios Singapore.
-The iterations of this area and its attractions are immersively themed to the Super Mario franchise, as well as the Yoshi's Island and Donkey Kong Country spin-off series.
+Super Nintendo World is a themed area within Universal Studios Japan, Universal Studios Hollywood and Universal Epic Universe, a under construction for Universal Studios Singapore.
+The iterations of this area and its attractions are themed to the Super Mario franchise, as well as the Yoshi's Island spin-off series, and the Donkey Kong Country series.

 Music

 The Super Mario series of video games has a large amount of music, much of it composed by Koji Kondo.
 The "Super Mario Bros. theme" is particularly well-known.

 The Super Mario Bros. theme has been featured in many concerts, including "PLAY!
-Chicago", the Columbus Symphony Orchestra, the Mario & Zelda Big Band Live, Play!
+Chicago", the Columbus Symphony Orchestra, Play!
 A Video Game Symphony, and others.

 The Video Games Live concert featured the theme performed by Koji Kondo.